1908 Venezuelan coup d'état: Development

 Cipriano Castro in Paris shortly after his surgery.

-Shortly after the episode of "La Conjura" was over, Castro's health suffered again, he was and was forced to travel to Berlin for surgery.
+Shortly after the episode of "La Conjura" was over, Castro's health suffered again, and he was forced to travel to Berlin for surgery.
 On 24 November 1908, Castro left power.
 There are ample indications that the anti-Castro reaction was being prepared in the midst of great secrecy and that they were only waiting for the most propitious moment to carry it out.

 In the days prior to 19 December, university students, journalists and popular groups staged protest demonstrations.
 The main target of popular anger was the newspaper El Constitucional of Gumersindo Rivas, spokesman for the Castro regime.
 Other targets included businesses and homes of government officials about to fall.
 All were victims of looting and fire.

-José Rafael Pocaterra wrote in his Memoirs that since 13 December, the day of the demonstration apparently motivated by the Dutch aggression against their sovereignty, the people of Caracas and the speakers who harangued the protesters in Plaza Bolívar witnessed the attitude of Gómez, leaning out, full of fear, on the balcony of the Casa Amarilla, while the people were already shouting "die" to Castro.
-Faced with Gómez's attitude, Juan Pietri took Gómez by the arm and shouted at his side die to Castro.
-This inflamed the crowd even more, which was already resolved to launch the looting and street protest, which had as a corollary a first death, shot, the young José de Jesús Marcano Rojas.
+José Rafael Pocaterra wrote in his Memoirs that since 13 December, the day of the demonstration apparently motivated by the Dutch aggression against their sovereignty, the people of Caracas and the speakers who harangued the protesters in Plaza Bolívar witnessed the attitude of Gómez, as he leaned out, full of fear, onto the balcony of the Casa Amarilla, while the people were already shouting "death" to Castro.
+Faced with Gómez's attitude, Juan Pietri took Gómez by the arm and shouted at his side "death" to Castro.
+This inflamed the crowd even more, which was already resolved to launch the looting and street protest, which resulted in the first death, when the young José de Jesús Marcano Rojas was shot.